rill-js/auth/README.md

 	// A user can be anything.
 	ctx.login(user);

-	// User is attached to session and context. ctx.locals.user === user; // true
+	// User is attached to and a cookie created. ctx.locals.user === user; // true
-	ctx.session.get("user") === user; // true

 	// Test if a user is logged in. ctx.isLoggedIn(); // true
 	ctx.isLoggedOut(); // false

-	// Removes the user from the session. ctx.logout();
+	// Removes the user cookie.
+	ctx.logout();
 });